iambodo/dhis2-user-analysis/README.md

 However, DHIS2 keeps a log of every entry of a data element into a tracker program at the */trackedentitydatavalueaudit* API endpoint, including username and timestamp, making it possible to analyze tracker data entry at the **user level**.

-After you enter database and (admin) credential details, the routine checks if a SQL view based on "trackedentitydatavalueaudit" table is in the database.
+After downloading packages, you enter database and (admin) credential details, and the routine checks if a SQL view based on "trackedentitydatavalueaudit" table is in the database.
 If not, it POSTS and executes the SQL view.

 The next routine pulls data from the SQL view and performs various analysis routines:
---Total users with accounts, users with activity, users who entered tracker data --Top stages by number of user interactions
+* Total users with accounts, users with activity, users who entered tracker data
+* Top stages by number of user interactions
---Analysis of user interactions, aggregated for each user group, by stage and hour --Analysis of user interactions for each indivdual user, by stage and by hour
+* Analysis of user interactions, aggregated for each user group, by stage and hour
+* Analysis of user interactions for each indivdual user, by stage and by hour
+* Percent of interactions within "work hours" for user groups and users

 Analysis for **each USER GROUP and each USER** is outputted to the working directory as separate PNG files.
 Thus, execution of the script may take some time, depending on the size of your DHIS2 instance.